Hansjoachim von der Esch: Later expeditions

 Later on, Esch tried to trace the route taken by the Persian king Cambyses II during his attempt to conquer the oasis of Siwa.
 He discovered a series of big stone heaps which he attributed to the Persian army and interpreted the remains of thousands of jars at the "pottery hill" of Abu Ballas, discovered in 1917, as a water depot for the army.
 Somewhat later, he tried to explore the zone with a camel train.
 After a successful test expedition with Senussi nomads, accompanied by the English explorer E. E. Evans-Pritchard, he learned that the British authorities of Egypt, in the wake of growing tensions between the UK and Germany, had issued orders to the Senussi not to put camels at the disposal of foreigners.
 That put an end to his expeditions in Egypt.

 In 1941 he published his experiences as an explorer and his archaeological findings and theories in the book Weenak – die Karawane ruft (Leipzig, 1941).
 The title, a combination of Arabic and German, means, "Wherever you are, the caravan calls."
 He also edited Almásy's books for publication in Germany.

 Career as ambassador and later life

-From 1952 to 1957, Esch served as ambassador of the Federal Republic of Germany in Syria, and from 1957 to 1960, he was ambassador in Morocco.
+From 1952 to 1957, Esch served as ambassador of the Federal Republic of Germany to Syria, and from 1957 to 1960, he was ambassador to Morocco.
 He died in 1976.